edibotopic/wiki-backup-test/community/wiki.md

 We welcome all kinds of contributions to the Ubuntu wiki.

+## Prerequisites

+### Option 1

+You are registered as a user with the Ubuntu wiki and are logged in.

+This allows you to edit wiki pages directly.

+> Choose the markdown editor if creating a new page.
+{.is-warning}

+### Option 2

+You have a GitHub account and are logged in.

 ## Example contributions

 * Fixing errors
 * Updating content
 * Creating pages
+* Adding tags

 ## Types of content